Nashi Food!

 After a couple more tries, it worked.
 I learned two ways of making caramel sauce: the wet method and the dry method.

-In a small saucepan, add the sugar and water and mix.
-Turn up the heat to low and let it simmer.
-You will see that the color starts to change to an amber-like color for a couple of minutes.
+1. Turn on the heat to medium-low heat and let it simmer.
+You will see that the color starts changing from clear to light amber in just a few minutes.

 This process is quick, so you need to keep an eye on it.
 Caramel burns in seconds.
 Once it reaches the desired color, turn off the heat.